brunoziie/kunai/README.md

 ##### Spliting test in multiple files.

 Maybe writing everything to a file just make the file very long.
-You can split the test in smaller pieces and include in `spec.kunai` file.
+You can split the test in smaller pieces and include in `test.kunai` file.

 ```text
 INCLUDE 'users/auth.kunai'